JWSch4fer/interpreter/README.md

 # Interpreter in Go

 This repository implements a simple interpreter for a custom programming language written in Go.
-It includes a lexer, parser, evaluator, and a REPL (Read-Eval-Print Loop) for interactive usage.
-The language supports basic arithmetic, boolean logic, conditionals, functions (with closures and recursion), and more.
+It includes a lexer, parser, evaluator, and a REPL for interactive usage or it can read in a file.
+The language supports arithmetic, boolean logic, conditionals, functions (with closures and recursion), and more.

 ## Demo
 <img alt="Demo" src="https://github.com/JWSch4fer/interpreter/blob/main/examples/demo.gif" width="600" />